rail2025/AetherBlackbox/README.md

 # Aether Blackbox

 AetherDraw+Death Recap=
-Visually see what killed you or your party members!
+Visually see your positions prior to death!

 Shows healing, damage taken, debuffs, buffs and barriers.
 Searchable status/effects, snap to timeline, and more.